 As you journey through deep introspection, writing, and publication, you’re stepping over a threshold into thought leadership.
 And this is cemented through becoming a published author.
 Those in your industry will start listening to you, and you could become the go-to thought leader in your field.

 Suddenly, you’re able to step onto the keynote stage or you’re being asked to guest on a podcast.
 (Both how-to and big-idea books lend well to speaking opportunities.)
-Because you are now a published author, you have established a higher level of credibility, and others will look to you as an authority in your subject.
+Because you’re now a published author, you have established a higher level of credibility, and others will look to you as an authority in your subject.

 And who knows?
 A keynote opportunity could cover a significant portion of your financial investment.

 The numbers for your ROI are important because, well, you do need to look at the bottom line.
-But I agree with Stacy that it’s important to detach from the idea of book sales as the dominant metric of success.
+And I agree with Stacy that it’s important to detach from the idea of book sales as the dominant metric of success.
 Book sales will happen as you align with your purpose, show up with confidence in your message, and meet opportunities head-on with readiness and integrity.

+As you look again at the book in your hands, your thoughts are now filled with the deep potential ahead of you.
+Opportunities that give you a clearer measure of the ROI for your book.
 The true bottom line is you have anchored to your purpose with profound clarity, and that space positions you as a subject matter expert.
 Your book becomes a powerful signal to the world of your expertise, increasing opportunities, influence, and income.
-And you have moved beyond the numbers by focusing on both the internal and external ROI of writing and publishing a book.

 If you are interested in diving deeper, Stacy offers several programs to help authors reach their goals of writing and publishing: Nonfiction Book School and Idea-to-Draft Accelerator and Author Mentorship are two great places to start.